marti-devesa/Binary_Lectures_WS21-22/README.md

 Public version of the GitLab repository for the Master course "Special Lecture: Binary Systems in Astrophysics", held at Universität Innsbruck (2021-2022).

-THIS IS THE FIRST, INCOMPLETE VERSION.
-TO BE UPDATED

 **Content of the course: hands-on sessions**

+0. Introduction (on Notebooks, Git and Python)

-1. The Three-Body problem (including "Introduction to jupyter notebook")
+1. The Three-Body problem

-2. The Kepler Equation (including "Introduction to git")
+2. The Kepler Equation

-3. Lomb-Scargle (including "Introduction to python")
+3. Lomb-Scargle

 4. Phase dispersion minimisation (PDM)